vilicvane/turning/README.md

 The scenario that triggers this idea was testing a package manager similar to `npm`, but it should apply to varieties of scenarios including E2E tests for web apps.

-Turning splits the composition of test cases into two parts: **states** and **transformations**.
+Turning splits the composition of test cases into two parts: **states** and **transitions**.

-The state definitions can verify whether the current context complies the states it's claimed to be; and the transformation definitions tell possible paths of how the states transforms from one to another in context.
+The state definitions can verify whether the current context complies the states it's claimed to be; and the transition definitions tell possible paths of how the states transit from one to another in context.

 ### Example